Hamilton-Labs-Org/The-Social-NoteWork/README.md

 ```sh
   git config --global commit.gpgsign true
 ```
-You could also see this [video](https://youtu.be/BMFvhl0WRFQ?si=YyriDAjOmNSnhBtS) guide.
+If you use 1Password this [video](https://youtu.be/BMFvhl0WRFQ?si=YyriDAjOmNSnhBtS) and this [guide](https://developer.1password.com/docs/ssh/git-commit-signing/) could also be options.

 ### Installation